Year 1 (PGY1)

 residency in Primary Care at The Medical Center in Columbus, Georgia.
 He became the

-Director of Pharmacy at Jackson Hospital & Clinic, Inc. in 2015.
+Assistant Vice President of Pharmacy Services/Chief Pharmacy Officer at Jackson Hospital & Clinic, Inc. in 2015.
 Thomas Cobb had the honor of being awarded Pharmacist of the Year by the Alabama Society of Health-System Pharmacists (ALSHP) in 2018.
-He is currently serving as the president of ALSHP.
+He is currently serving as the immediate past-president of ALSHP.

 Nancy Bailey, Pharm.D., BCPS

 Nancy Bailey, Pharm.D., BCPS graduated from the University of North Carolina at Chapel Hill School of Pharmacy with a B.S. degree in Pharmacy.
 She graduated from the University of Florida College of Pharmacy with a Pharmacy Doctorate.
-Dr. Bailey is the Clinical Pharmacy Manager and PGY1 Pharmacy Residency Program Director at Jackson Hospital & Clinic, Inc.
+Dr. Bailey is the Assistant Director of Clinical Pharmacy Services and PGY1 Pharmacy Residency Program Director at Jackson Hospital & Clinic, Inc.